What's the Injera?

 It is made from teffa cereal that grows only on the high plateaus of these two countries, which explains why it cannot be found elsewhere.

-Teff seed, gluten free, has positive effects on the health, and would, among other things, be at the root of the performance of the Ethiopian runners.
+Teff seed, which is gluten-free, has positive effects on health, and is said to be one of the reasons for the performance of Ethiopian runners.
+This cereal has never been genetically modified.

-The lower surface of the injera in contact with the pan has a smooth texture, while the upper surface is honeycombed and porous in appearance.
+The bottom surface of the injera, in contact with the pan, has a smooth texture, while the top surface is honeycombed and porous.
+The pancake is cooked on one side only.

 What is eaten with Ingera in Ethiopia?